 Remember, putting your magazines in magazine racks is only a temporary solution.
 Eventually you will have to file or toss the magazines, or else you will end up with just as big of a mess as what you started with, only in a different location.

-Also, if you have subscriptions to magazines that you are constantly throwing out without reading, either call and cancel the subscriptions or change the address so they are delivered to a person who will actually enjoy them – yes this can include your local library.
+If you have subscriptions to magazines that you are constantly throwing out without reading, either call and cancel the subscriptions or change the address so they are delivered to a person who will actually enjoy them – yes this can include your local library.
 Just be sure to ask an employee first.

 Now that you’ve got your magazines all put away and organized, you can actually use your kitchen table to eat breakfast.
 Bon Appétit.